ykim104/selfstudy/README.md

 # DL-and-RL
-Self-Study Guide for Deep Learning and Reinforcement Learning (I am building this guide as I am studying myself)
+Self-Study Guide for Deep Learning and Reinforcement Learning (I am building this guide as I study)

 ## Deep Learning